Selkirk Loop Epic Tour

 The International Selkirk Loop features a variety of terrain, from narrow river canyons to broad fertile valleys and from lowland meadows to mountain vistas.
 We’ll cycle through national forest, past waterfalls, and through fields of wildflowers.
 We’ll take a ferry across a beautiful lake, cross the international border twice and overnight in quaint mountain towns.

 Average 50 miles per day with one rest day.
 You’ll experience all types of beautiful terrain in most types of weather.
 Moderate to Advanced cycling level.

 13 nights lodging, all breakfasts, dinners, and snacks on riding days, daily SAG support along the route, luggage transfer, mechanical support, detailed maps, cue sheets and GPS files, and trained guides.

-$275 for women-specific Specialized road or hybrid bicycle. $400 for electric-assist bicycle.
+$375 for women-specific Specialized road or hybrid bicycle. $475 for an e-bike (limited quantity.)

 This tour was incredibly scenic.
 The combination of higher and lower mileage days made the trip especially enjoyable.
 It was fun to have a few 40ish mile days so we could enjoy the towns we visited.
 This trip is spectacular!

 DAY 1: We start our tour with an afternoon orientation, followed by a bike prep and then dinner together.
 Our hotel is nestled on the banks of the Spokane River.
 If you arrive early, test ride your bicycle on the Centennial Trail along the river or relax in the hotel pool.
 0 miles.